Edlach elementary school Dornbirn, © Kurt Hoerbst

 New learning environments

-The successful implementation of these ideas turns school buildings into more than just physical learning spaces.
+How do we achieve this?
+Through plenty of natural light, the integration of environment and nature, a careful selection of materials and the right balance between spaces for interaction, concentration and retreat.
+Successful implementation of these ideas turns school buildings into more than just a physical learning space.
 They become centres of creativity, inspiration and social engagement.

 Education shapes society

-Talking about the society of the future, a shared city and shared spaces, we are talking about the individuals who are part of this society.
-We are talking about the adults of tomorrow, the youth of today.
+Talking about the society of the future, a shared city, shared spaces, we are talking about individuals who are part of this society.
+And we are talking about the adults of tomorrow, the youth of today.

 The 2023 Pisa Biennale was held with the name "La cittá condivisa.
 L'architettura per un nuovo equilibrio sociale" ("The shared city.
 Architecture for a new social balance").
 With our contribution on the subject of educational buildings"atmosfere per gli adulti di domani" ("Atmospheres for the adults of tomorrow"), we were able to take on the subject alongside Snøhetta, Renzo Piano and many others.

-With a selection of images from various projects, we showed a cross-section of our educational buildings, trying to give our answers to how an environment could look like that is conducive to learning and concentration, but also to relaxation and living together; an environment in which the adults of tomorrow can not only develop, but also thrive intellectually, emotionally and socially.
+A selection of images from various projects showed a cross-section of our educational buildings, trying to give answers to how an environment could look like that is conducive to learning and concentration, but also to relaxation and living together; an environment in which the adults of tomorrow can not only develop, but also thrive intellectually, emotionally and socially.

 Communicative circulation at the Lycée Tani Malandi